 What is a Water Bus in Dubai?

 With only short distances between each stop, it is an ideal way to enjoy this traffic-free route between towering high-rise buildings of this fast-paced city.
-There’s plenty of modern landscapes to see on the ride, from rows of private owned yachts to going under bridges.
+There are plenty of modern landscapes to see on the ride, from rows of privately owned yachts to going under bridges.

 Each Water Bus has an enclosed air-conditioned interior and is able to comfortably seat 20 passengers, including people of determination.
 They are currently updating the fleet from older white and red water buses to modern airconditioned abras.

 Dubai Water Bus Routes

 The Dubai Water Bus operates in Dubai Marina, between four scenic locations: